-"We understand that small flexible living space is becoming more and more important as many of our customers move to smaller urban areas and need rooms that provide dual functions," says Simonsen.
-"Good design and functionality is always a primary concern."
+"We understand that small, flexible living space is becoming more and more important as many of our customers move to smaller urban areas and need rooms that provide dual functions," Simonsen notes.
+"Good design and functionality are always a primary concern."

-If you design your room based in the floorplan, it's time to think in 3D.
-"People’s natural instinct is to look at the “foot print” of a room when planning, and miss the other areas that provide extra storage," she says.
+If you design your room based on the floorplan, it's time to think in 3-D. "People’s natural instinct is to look at the 'footprint' of a room when planning and miss the other areas that provide extra storage," Simonsen suggests.
 Instead, consider creating levels in your room and play with height to segment the space.

 In one small space makeover, the IKEA team created a loft-style bed by styling a bed on top of wood cabinets.
 "A small sitting or work area can also be created by constructing a small upper level," she says.
 "Another advantage of a high ceiling is that the space can be subdivided by panels or curtains that do not have to go all the way up to the ceiling.
 This allows extra light into a smaller space."

-"I think the most important styling tip is to evaluate your needs, how you use your room(s) and create the space that’s right for you," says Simonsen.
+"I think the most important styling tip is to evaluate your needs.
+How do you use your room(s) and create the space that’s right for you?"
+Simonsen asks.
 When every aspect of your home is personalized in response to your storage needs, you'll uncover tons of extra space.